NLnetLabs/rpki-doc/source/krill/manage-roas.rst

 possible issues, and offer suggestions on ROAs you may want to create or remove.

-If you just set up your Krill instance you will see that your announcements all have the status :guilabel:`NOT FOUND`, meaning that you have not created any ROAs covering them yet.
+If you just set up your Krill instance all your announcements will have the status :guilabel:`NOT FOUND`, as you have not created any ROAs covering them yet.

 .. figure:: img/krill-ui-roas-bgp-start.png
     :align: center